etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-2.rst

        """Compute the dot product of *a* and *b*.

        :param a: a 1D array.
-       :param b: a !D array of the same lenght as *a*.
+       :param b: a 1D array of the same length as *a*.
        :returns: the dot product of *a* and *b*.
        :raises: ArithmeticError if ``len(a)!=len(b)``.
        """